ayberkt/formal-topology-in-UF/FormalTopology/Regular.lagda.md

 ## Alternative characterisation

-Another way of characterising regularity is this: a locale *L* is called regular iff each of its elements can be written as the join of a _clopen_ family.
-Before looking at this though, let us first discuss how we can express clopen-ness.

-We say that some open *x* ∈ *L* is clopen iff it has a complement.
-This can be motivated by the fact that a set is clopen iff its boundary is empty i.e. it satisfies LEM.
-Now we can write down the alternative characterisation we mentioned.

 ```agda
 hasClopenBasis : (F : Frame ℓ₀ ℓ₁ ℓ₂) → Type (ℓ-max ℓ₀ (ℓ-suc ℓ₂))
 hasClopenBasis {ℓ₂ = ℓ₂} F =